AskhaYergali/sftp_configuration/README.md

 	sudo usermod -d /needed/sftp/dir/ username

-Finally by configuring permissions to the folders we can limit each user to theyrs own folders.
+Finally, by configuring permissions to the folders we can limit each user to their own folders.